Home » Recipes » Salads & Dressings » Grandma Renelt’s Fresh Ginger Dressing

 Grandma & Grandpa in Florida, 1982

-Grandma definitely knows her way around every corner of the kitchen, but I especially loved our Florida breakfasts together where she treated us to fresh squeezed orange juice.
-And not the “fresh squeezed” kind from the store’s jug like we drank every morning last week on vacation.
-No, Grandma squeezed those sweet Florida oranges with her own two hands, no electric gizmos involved.
+Grandma definitely knew her way around every corner of the kitchen, but I especially loved our Florida breakfasts together where she treated us to fresh-squeezed orange juice.
+And not the “fresh-squeezed” kind from the store.
+No, Grandma squeezed every one of those sweet Florida oranges with her own two hands, no electric gizmos involved.
 I think that must be how you know someone loves you.

 get new posts via email: